Gvazo/Spotify/README.md

 <center>
     <h2 align="center"> IMPORTANT ANNOUNCEMENT </h2>
     <p align="center">it wont be supported anymore.
 After this day, this repository will be a public archive. <strong>But it's not the end.</strong> We are moving to <a href="https://github.com/Gvazo">SpotX</a>.
-For more info, add me on Discord.<Gvazo#6970>
+For more info, add me on Discord Gvazo#6970.
 </center>

 <center>